inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- Thomas Stns Eliot
 I fe ...
 JUGUAR ...
 MMM-MM!!
 So THIS is BIO-NEBUATION!
-	Several students were asked to prove at all odd integers  prime.
+	Several stunts were asked to prove at all odd integers  prime.
-	The first student to try to do is was a ma student.
+	The first stunt to try to do is was a ma stunt.
 "Hmmm...
 Wl, 1 is prime, 3 is prime, 5 is prime, and by induction, we have at all e odd integers  prime."
-	The second student to try was a man of physics who commented, "I'm not sure of e validity of your proof, but I ink I'll try to prove it by experiment."
+	The second stunt to try was a man of physics who commented, "I'm not sure of e validity of your proof, but I ink I'll try to prove it by experiment."
 He continues, "Wl, 1 is prime, 3 is prime, 5 is prime, 7 is prime, 9 is...  uh, 9 is... uh, 9 is an experimental error, 11 is prime, 13 is prime...
 Wl, it seems at you're ."
-	The ird student to try it was e engineering student, who responded, "Wl, to be honest, actually, I'm not sure of your answer eier.  et's see...
+	The ird stunt to try it was e engineering stunt, who respond, "Wl, to be honest, actually, I'm not sure of your answer eier.  et's see...
 1 is prime, 3 is prime, 5 is prime, 7 is prime, 9 is... uh, 9 is... wl, if you approximate, 9 is prime, 11 is prime, 13 is prime...
 Wl, it does seem ."
-	Not to be outdone, e computer science student comes along and says "Wl, you two sort've got e  idea, but you'll end up taking too long!
+	Not to be outdone, e computer science stunt comes along and says "Wl, you two sort've got e  ia, but you'll end up taking too long!
 I've just whipped up a pram to REAY go and prove it."
 He goes over to his terminal and runs his pram.
 Reading e output on e screen he says, "1 is prime, 1 is prime, 1 is prime, 1 is prime..."